-But today isn’t about leprechauns.
-It isn’t even about beer.
-It’s about a courageous Christian who risked his life preaching the gospel to the Irish.
+Cities across America canceled large-scale celebrations this year as a precaution against COVID-19.
+But these cancellations in no way diminish the holiday.
+Today isn’t about parades or leprechauns; it isn’t even about beer!
+It’s about a courageous Christian who gave his life preaching the gospel to the Irish.

-Patrick was born in England in the fourth century.
-At the age of sixteen, he was captured by Irish pirates who sold him into slavery in Ireland.
-He was forced to be a shepherd for six years.
-During his enslavement, he became a Christian.
+Patrick was born in Britain near the end of the fourth century.
+At the age of sixteen, he was captured by pirates who sold him into slavery in Ireland.
+He served as a shepherd for a pagan chieftain.
+Having been raised by believing parents, he became a Christian during his enslavement.

-He faced much hardship.
-His preaching was often opposed, and attempts were made on his life!
-He was even briefly enslaved again.
-But he remained faithful in his efforts to evangelize the Irish until his death on March 17, 461.
+Even so, he persevered in his efforts to evangelize the Irish until his death on March 17, A.D.
+461.

 Toward a Meaningful St Patrick’s Day